 Web3, along with the underlying blockchain technology that enables it, aims to address these challenges by decentralizing information systems, giving control of data and standards back to the community.
 This shift from Web 2.0 to Web 3.0 also opens doors to new business models such as those governed by decentralized autonomous organizations (DAOs) that eliminate intermediaries through secure (smart contract) automation.

-Web3 has attracted large pools of capital and engineering talent, exploring new business models as the industry is estimated to increase significantly to $33.5 billion, growing at a CAGR of 44.9% from 2022 to 2030.
+Web3 has attracted large pools of capital and engineering talent, exploring new business models as the industry is estimated to increase significantly to $33.5 billion by 2030, growing at a CAGR of 44.9% from 2022 to 2030.
 As with any burgeoning technology disruption, early adopters will almost certainly face challenges, including unclear and evolving regulation and immature and emerging technology platforms.

 In 2023 and the years ahead, policy changes are expected, impacting Web3 creators in several ways.
 New legislation is likely to focus on asset classification, legality and enforceability of blockchain-based contracts, capital provisioning, accountability systems, and anti-money laundering standards.